A greedy approach for increased vehicle utilization in ridesharing networks: Our Proposed Model

-In order to analyze the route in the window, our proposed model creates the instances of the subgraphs $R$ and $Q$ which represent the reduced $k$ hop-based road network.
-In this road network, the goal is to recommend a path that has the highest number of expected requests and for that, we need to follow all the possible origin-destination pairs of requests that may arrive among the given source and destination.
-This could lead to exponential search space in the size of hops ($2^k$).
-Moreover, while recommending high request path, the detour constraints of all the passengers should be satisfied as was explained through Example $1$.
-Thus we need to recommend a route in the window which has the highest number of passengers but the detour ratio of all the requests is within a threshold value specified by the user.
-We can use a brute-force approach to determine the optimal path in a window and slide the window forward in its path towards the destination in the next step.
-However, with the brute-force approach, the number of hops needs to be very small as the complexity increases exponentially with the number of hops.
-Thus we need to apply an algorithm that finds the path within a window in an efficient manner.
+Till now, we have described the mechanism for reducing the search space from the road network to a window.
+Next, we need to determine how the highest expected request path is obtained within the window.
+We can use a brute-force approach to determine the optimal path in a window and slide the window towards the destination in the next step.
+However, the brute force approach leads to an exponential search space in the size of the number of elements $e$ in the window ($2^e$), which implies that the number of elements needs to be very small.
+We need to apply an algorithm that finds the route within a window in an efficient manner.
 To determine the route in the window we analyze the structure of our objective function and see if it can be solved effectively without the use of a brute force approach that is impractical for large window size.
-We analyze our objective function in the next subsection.
+We analyze our objective function in the next subsection. \looseness=-1